Pratyay360/pratyay-profile/README.md

-# This is the personal social media link sharing website of mine.
+# This is the personal portfolio website of mine

 ## I have created this website with next js

 [<img alt="Visit Website" src="https://agrilyze.ca/wp-content/uploads/2020/05/visit-website-button.png" width="200">](https://pratyay.vercel.app/)